Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # Mongo Collection

 A `MongoCollectionDataNode^` is a specific data node used to model data stored in a Mongo collection.
 To add a new *mongo_collection* data node configuration, the `Config.configure_mongo_collection_data_node()^` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), multiple parameters can be provided.

 -   _**db_name**_ represents the name of the database in MongoDB.
 -   _**collection_name**_ represents the name of the data collection in the database.
 -   _**custom_document**_ represents the custom class that is used to store, encode, and decode data when reading and writing to a Mongo collection.
 The data returned by the read method is a list of custom_document object(s), and the data passed as a parameter of the write method is a (list of) custom_document object(s).
 The custom_document can have:
-    -   An otional `decoder()` method to decode data in the Mongo collection to a custom object when reading.
+    -   An optional `decoder()` method to decode data in the Mongo collection to a custom object when reading.
     -   An optional `encoder()` method to encode the object's properties to the Mongo collection format when writing.
 -   _**db_username**_ represents the username that will be used by Taipy to access MongoDB.
 -   _**db_password**_ represents the user's password that will be used by Taipy to access MongoDB.